Champions League: What to look out for in the knockout stages

 They face a Dortmund side that came second in Group F behind Barcelona, but knocked Serie A leaders Inter Milan into the Europa League.

-Lucien Favre's men had been top of the Bundesliga but have fallen four points off the pace with two defeats in their last five games, including a 4-3 loss at Bayern Leverkusen.
+Lucien Favre's men had been top of the Bundesliga but have fallen four points off the pace with two defeats in their last six games, including a 4-3 loss at Bayern Leverkusen.

 "Dortmund are not even doing their best to implode, they just implode all the time it seems," says Honigstein.
 "They had another horrific result and performance in the Bundesliga against Leverkusen.